 Capital One recently introduced a set of airline partners, to which you can transfer the miles you earn with the Spark Miles and Spark Miles Select cards.
 This could potentially give you more than 1 cent per mile, a better value than the normal redemption methods.

-The Spark Classic is designed for people with fair or average credit.
+The Spark Classic is a cash back card designed for people with fair or average credit.
 It’s a good offer for that credit level considering it has no annual fee and earns an unlimited 1% cash back on all purchases.

 For business owners with excellent credit, there are four different options: two different Spark Cash cards and two different Spark Miles cards.
 Within each family, there’s a rewards card with no annual fee, and a second card that earns more rewards and has an annual fee.